 There are two types of erase operations performed on the memory array -- Sector Erase and Chip Erase.
 In the Sector Erase operation, one or more selected sectors may be erased simultaneously.
 In the Chip Erase operation, the complete memory array is erased except for any protected sectors.
-More details of the protected sectors are explained in section 5.
+More details of the protected sectors are explained in Section Advanced Sector Protection/Un-protection.